AUGSpeed/HRE-Repository/README.md

 * **Interface**:
 You can check here if you want subtitles or not.
 * **Custom**:
+To get better performance do this:
+Under `Section` select `General`.
+Under `Setting` select `iNumHWThreads`.
+In the text box below, change the default to double the amount of cores your CPU has.
+If you don't know, `8` is a good number to start with.
+For clarification, I am running on a Ryzen 3600.
+It has 6 cores, so I can handle 12 logical threads.
+I would be putting `12` into the text box.
 If you want your PipBoy Flashlight to be colored a flat white rather than whatever color your PipBoy is, then do this:
 Under `Section`, select `Pipboy`.
 Under `Setting`, select `bPipboyEffectColorOnLight`.